sourceincite/sourceincite.github.io/_pages/training/faq.md

 - Coffee break: 10.30am for 10 minutes
 - Coffee break: 3.15pm for 10 minutes

-\* The day to day hours maybe adjusted at the descretion of the trainer and students.
+\* The day-to-day hours maybe adjusted at the discretion of the trainer and students.

 **How many students are their per class?**